 Jérémy Scatena interviews Cartri, its brand new equipment supplier.

-Cartri: How did your relationship with the padel ?
+Cartri: How did your relationship with padel begin?

-Jérémy Scatena: “I discovered the padel in 2006 when my friend Nallé Grinda sons of Jean-Noel Grinda, the former Davis Cup player, invited me to play a game.
-I was playing tennis at the time at a decent level and overnight I got into padel.
+Jérémy Scatena: “I discovered padel in 2006 when my friend Nallé Grinda son of Jean-Noel Grinda, the former Davis Cup player, invited me to play a match.
+I was playing tennis at a decent level at the time and suddenly I started playing padel.
 I thank Nalle for everything he has done for me.
-It was he who allowed me to progress and join the French team since 2008.”
+He is the one who allowed me to progress and join the French team since 2008.”

-Cartri: What did you like about the padel ?
+Cartri: What did you like about padel right away?

 Jérémy Scatena: “The two things that I immediately loved were the conviviality and the social aspect of the sport, whether with your partner but also with the opponents on the other side of the net.
 There is a very playful aspect to this sport which, in my opinion, has no equal.”